 If you are a person who is not converting T4 into T3 very well, then T3 can be prescribed to supplement your T4 medication.
 There are several types of T3 medication, including preformed, synthetic T3 (frequently prescribed as Cytomel®), and compounded T3 medications, which are custom-prepared at the exact strength and dose requirements of the patient, as specified by their doctor.

 As we covered in Part I of the series, T3 doesn’t remain active in your body for very long.
 Preformed T3 medications, such as Cytomel®, are only effective for about 10 hours, and must be taken twice a day.
-Since they provide a sudden burst and then decline in active thyroid hormones, I’ve found that many patients feel jittery shortly after taking them, as if they took a shot of espresso, and can feel sluggish or tired as the effectiveness wear away.
+They provide a sudden burst and then decline in active thyroid hormones.
+I’ve found that many patients feel jittery shortly after taking them, as if they took a shot of espresso.
+They can then feel sluggish or tired as the effectiveness wears away.

 Compounded T3 medication can be prepared in a time-release formula to avoid the hormone rollercoaster patients often experience on Cytomel® and similar preformed drugs.
 The downside of compounded medications is that some insurance companies won’t cover them, and compound pharmacies are not as common as regular pharmacies, so it might be difficult to find one near you.
 Fortunately, compounded medications are far less expensive than standard medications, so they are typically still affordable even without insurance, and most compounding pharmacies can ship your medications to you.